cygig/MCUVoltage/readme.md

 While the out-of-the-box measurement using this library may not be better than the 5V assumption, this library allows for calibration of the Vcc reading, and is able to achieve consistent results across various USB power supplies.
 Sadly, needs to be done on a board by board basis.
 An example, `Calibrate_Bandgap` is included to help with this calibration along with a digital multimeter.

-This library is also useful for battery powered projects to read the current battery voltage.
+This library is also useful for battery powered projects to read the current battery voltage, assuming it is hooked up directly to the Arduino.

 While oversampling of the ADC is supported, this library calculates the result integrally with a precision of up to 1mV, thus excessive oversampling over 13 bits may not be useful.